WTF is the Schengen Shuffle?

 What is The Schengen Zone?

-The Schengen Zone or Area is a border-free travel zone comprising 29 European countries that have officially abolished internal border controls, allowing people to move freely without passport checks.
+The Schengen Zone or area is a border-free travel zone comprising 29 European countries that have officially abolished internal border controls, allowing people to move freely without passport checks.
 Do not confuse this with the European Union.
 They are different and Schengen countries can be apart of the EU or not.
-Are you thinking okay thats great and all but how does that impact my slow retierment travel.
+Are you thinking okay that’s great and all but how does that impact my slow retirement travel.
 The Schengen Zone allows US Citizens to travel within the Zone for 90 days within a 180 day period.
 This does not mean you can visit France for 90 days and then move to Italy for another 90 days.
 The 90 days for for any and all Schengen Zone countries.
 So you can do 45 days in France and 45 days in Italy and then you have to leave the Schengen zone until your 180 period “resets” in 90 days.
 The process of leaving and reentering the Schengen Zone is what is called the Schengen Shuffle.

 Wait can’t I just extend by visa?